HardlyDifficult/Tutorials/Chapter1.md

 </details>
 <details><summary>What does Debug.Assert do?</summary>

-Debug.Assert is a used to confirm an assumption your code is making.
+Debug.Assert is used to confirm an assumption your code is making.
 If the assumption does not hold (i.e. if the contents of the Debug.Assert evaluate to false), then the assert fails and an error is presented in the Unity console for you to investigate.

 ```csharp
 Debug.Assert(confirmThisIsTrue);